 |*For alcoholic beverages, the proof is double the percentage of alcohol present.|

 Dogs may tend to be more attracted to fruit-based drinks, cocktails, punches, ciders, seltzers, and foods with alcohol as a key ingredient.
-Another serious consideration is diet alcoholic beverages or other mixers that may contain Xylitol, an artificial sweetener which is highly dangerous, and even fatal, if consumed by a dog.
+Another serious consideration is diet alcoholic beverages or other mixers that may contain xylitol, an artificial sweetener, which is highly dangerous (and can be fatal) for dogs.

 Signs and Symptoms of Alcohol Toxicity in Dogs

+What happens if a dog drinks alcohol?
 Canines respond to the effects of alcohol much like humans, and the impact is often mild.
-You should, however, contact your vet, emergency clinic, or pet poison hotline if you have any concerns, to establish if treatment is needed.
+You should, however, contact your vet, emergency clinic, or Pet Poison Helpline if you have any concerns, to establish if treatment is needed.
 Anytime your dog does get into alcoholic beverages or foods containing alcohol, look for these key warning signs:

 - Depression or lethargy